Reactivation Employment Permit

-A Reactivation Employment Permit will not be issued to companies where the granting of the permit would mean that more than 50% of the employees would be non-EEA nationals.
-However, this requirement may be waived where you will be the only employee.
+A Reactivation Employment Permit will not be issued to companies where more than 50% of the employees are non-EEA nationals.
+However, this requirement can be waived where you will be the only employee.
 This will also apply when you renew your permit.

-A Reactivation Employment Permit is issued first for 2 years and then may be renewed for a further 3 years.
+A Reactivation Employment Permit is issued for 2 years and then can be renewed for a further 3 years.
 If you have worked for 5 consecutive years on a work permit you may no longer need a permit to work in Ireland.
-When your stamp 1 permission is due for renewal your local immigration officer – see ‘Registration’ below – will issue you with a stamp 4 immigration permission for one year which will allow you to take up any employment but not self-employment.
+When your stamp 1 permission is due for renewal your local immigration officer will issue you with a stamp 4 immigration permission for one year which lets you to take up any employment except self-employment.

 When you have been legally living and working in Ireland for 5 years on a work permit you can apply for long-term residence to the Irish Naturalisation and Immigration Service (INIS) - see 'Where to apply' below.
-You may also apply for exemption from the requirement to have an employment permit.
+You can also apply for an exemption from the requirement to have an employment permit.
 If your application is successful you will be granted extended residence permission for a further 5 years and you will not need a work permit to work in Ireland.

-If this is your first Reactivation Employment Permit, you are expected to stay with your new employer for 12 months (apart from in exceptional circumstances).
-After that you may move to a new employer provided that a new application for an employment permit is made.
+If this is your first Reactivation Employment Permit, you are expected to stay with your new employer for 12 months (except in exceptional circumstances).
+After that you can move to a new employer if you make a new application for an employment permit.

-If you are made redundant while you hold a Reactivation Employment Permit, you should notify the Department of Business, Enterprise and Innovation.
+If you are made redundant when you have a Reactivation Employment Permit, you should notify the Department of Business, Enterprise and Innovation.
 The Department will allow you 6 months to find another job.
-When you find another job you will be issued with a new Reactivation Employment Permit in accordance with the requirements of the scheme.
+When you find another job you will be issued with a new Reactivation Employment Permit.